 So how does someone with no credit history or bad credit history go about getting a loan?
 He or she can go to a lender that makes no credit loans.
 Certain lenders are willing to take on more risk than others.
 This means that they may be willing to lend to people even though they don’t have a credit history.
 Getting a no credit loan can be very helpful to people because it may allow them to start building a credit history if they borrow responsibly and make payments on time.
 Once someone has built good credit history, getting credit becomes easier and terms are likely to be more favourable.

 It is typically difficult to obtain a no credit loan from a traditional bank or credit union.
 However, they may be willing to work with you if you hold some assets with them already in a checking or savings account.
 Otherwise, certain lenders, including online or subprime lenders, may accept applications from persons with no credit history and make decisions based on other factors such as monthly income and expenses.
 Typically, these loans come with higher interest rates than one would receive from a traditional bank or credit union.

 Short term loans are a loan option utilised by millions of consumers every year to get themselves out of financial trouble brought on by unexpected expenses.
-At Pounds to Pocket, we offer personal loans built to your unique circumstances, and if approved, will fund within 10 minutes after approval.§
+At On Stride Financial, we offer personal loans built to your unique circumstances, and if approved, will fund within 10 minutes after approval.§